Deep Multiple Instance Learning for Airplane Detection in High Resolution Imagery: Experimental Validations

-To evaluate the performance of the proposed approach for airplane detection in VHR remote sensing imagery, we use the publicly available NWPU VHR-10 dataset \cite{cheng2014multi}.
-NWPU VHR-10 is a collection of 800 very high resolution optical remote sensing images with 10 class objects that are annotated in box-level.
+To evaluate the performance of the proposed approach for airplane detection in VHR remote sensing imagery, we use two publicly available datasets: NWPU VHR-10 \cite{cheng2014multi} and DOTA \cite{xia2018dota}.

+NWPU VHR-10 is a collection of 800 very high resolution optical remote sensing images with 10 class objects that have been annotated in box-level.
 These classes are airplane, ship, storage tank, baseball diamond, tennis court, basketball court, ground track field, harbor, bridge, and vehicle.
 In this paper, we focus on the detection of airplanes that existed in 90 images with 757 instances.

+DOTA is a large-scale dataset for object detection in aerial images.
+It contains 1411 training and 458 validation aerial images from different sensors and platforms.
+In this dataset, 15 objects are annotated by an oriented bounding box as well as a horizontal bounding box.
+In this paper, we focus on the detection of airplanes that existed in 198 training images and 71 validation images, with 8071 and 2550 instances.
+The physical size of one image pixel (i.e., gsd) in these 269 images varies from 0.09m to 4.2m (0.40m \(\pm\) 0.36m).

-Two of the challenges in this dataset are the variety of scale and direction of the airplanes.
-In aerial images, the direction of objects is not controllable and the algorithm should be rotation-invariant.
-Moreover, size of the airplanes and the resolution of imaging systems may be different.
-In NWPU VHR-10 dataset, 715 color images were acquired from Google Earth with the spatial resolution ranging from 0.5 to 2 m, and 85 pansharpened color infrared images were acquired from Vaihingen data with a spatial resolution of 0.08 m.
-In order to show the variation in the length of the airplanes, we approximate the length of each airplane with the geometric mean of its bounding box width and height.
-The histogram of 757 airplanes approximated lengths is plotted in Fig. \ref{fig:LengthHistogram}.
-The minimum and maximum lengths are 30 and 126 pixels with ratio 4.2.
+Two of the challenges in these datasets are the variety of scale and direction of the airplanes.
+In aerial images, the direction of objects is not controllable, and so the algorithm should be rotation-invariant.
+Moreover, the size of airplanes and the resolution of the imaging systems are different.
+In NWPU VHR-10 dataset, 715 color images were acquired from Google Earth with the spatial resolution ranging from 0.5m to 2m, and 85 pansharpened color infrared images were acquired from Vaihingen data with a spatial resolution of 0.08m.
+To show the variation in the length of the airplanes, we approximate the length of each airplane with the geometric mean of its box's width and height.
+The histogram of approximated lengths for 757 airplanes is plotted in Fig. \ref{fig:LengthHistogram_NWPU}.
+The minimum and maximum lengths are 30 and 126 pixels.
+Similarly, we plot the histogram of lengths for 10621 airplanes of DOTA dataset in Fig. \ref{fig:LengthHistogram_DOTA}.
+As can be observed, DOTA dataset is more challenging in which the lengths of airplanes varies from 7 to 740 pixels.